mxndyj/SpeedScan/README.md

 each word in its entirety, SpeedScan directs your focus to key segments, allowing for quicker information absorption and improved reading efficiency.
-This proven method has been shown to accelerate reading speed and comprehension. https://youtu.be/DIqV_ZAlt2c
+This proven method has been shown to accelerate reading speed and comprehension.

+# Features
+Allow users to upload a pdf on click or drag-and-drop.
+The program processes the file and outputs a new edited pdf to the user which contains the text from their original inputted pdf but with a reading technique applied.
+# Concept Video
+https://youtu.be/DIqV_ZAlt2c